Jeraldy/JeddyJs/README.md

 #### PART II: The redux way
  - You can find a finished version of the sample code for this part [HERE](here.com) and the demo  [HERE](here.com)
+ - Redux is, at its core, an incredibly simple pattern.
+It saves a current value, runs a single function to update that value when needed, and notifies any subscribers that something has changed.
  - Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore keeping all your state in the top-level component.
 This can sometimes get messy if you have a reasonable amounts of data changing over time.
 [Redux](https://redux.js.org/) provides an easy way to manage state by providing a single source of truth for your state.